dannyhope/uxbrighton/pages/attendee-guide-info-2024.md

 ### Wifi

-There will be wifi at the venue so feel free to tweet, insta, blog, and make notes during the day.
+There will be wifi at the venue so feel free to Tweet, Insta, blog, and make notes during the day.

 ### Charging stations